Bachelor of Science Criminal Justice (3 + 1)

 - Admitted transfer students are “highly encouraged” to complete the Transfer Student Orientation.
-Students can either sign up for the online Transfer Student Orientation through logging into the Penguin Portal.
-Once a student logs into the Penguin Portal then they will see the Orientation heading that they can click to either sign up for the “in person” version or the completely online version.
+Students can sign up for the online Transfer Student Orientation by logging into the Penguin Portal.
+Once a student logs into the Penguin Portal, they will see the Orientation heading that they can click to either sign up for the “in person” or the completely online version.

 For More Information

-If you would like an unofficial evaluation of transfer credit, email your unofficial transcripts from all institutions to Brian Wells.
-Directions to obtain your unofficial transcript using MyCampus are on this link.
+If you would like an unofficial evaluation of transfer credit, email your unofficial transcripts from all institutions to HHS Distance.
+Learn how to obtain your unofficial transcript using MyCampus.
 If you would like for the UP office to pull your unofficial LCCC transcript for you, complete and return the FERPA release form.

 How do I know if I am in the University Partnership?